dionys93/ety-dictionary/data-text/inglisce/orthography/morphology/0-foundations/the-heavy-lean-split.md

 ### 2. The Stable Base (Romance Imports & Long Vowels)

-When words possess long/diphthongal vowels or derive from multisyllabic Romance imports, the final ⟨-e⟩ acts as a stable anchor.
-Because dropping the ⟨-e⟩ would obscure the vowel quality or the etymological class, the spelling weight remains visually consistent across verb conjugations.
+Unlike native Germanic roots that dynamically shed their weight, words with long vowels or multisyllabic Romance origins prioritize structural stability.
+Their terminal spelling—and whether they take a final **⟨-e⟩** at all—is permanently locked to either their vowel quality or their spoken stress.

 #### Unstressed Romance Roots (The Lean Paradigm)
 If the primary spoken stress of a multisyllabic Romance import falls *before* the final syllable (e.g., ED-it, AN-i-mait), the end of the word lacks the phonetic emphasis to support a heavy structural ⟨-e⟩.
 Consequently, these verbs remain strictly lean across all their conjugations.

 **The Stress-Shift Derivation:** When these lean verbs derive into abstract nouns, they utilize standard Romance suffixation (such as `-cion`).
 This addition physically pulls the spoken stress toward the end of the word.
 Inglisce visibly tracks this predictable stress shift by capping the newly stressed vowel with a circumflex (e.g., `limit` → `limitâcion`, `animait` → `animâcion`).